ctb/titus-blog/src/2017-pof-software-archivability.rst

   to exactly re-run a decade old computational analysis.
 What we *do* care about is our ability to figure out *what* was run and what the important decisions were -- something that Yolanda Gil refers to as "inspectability."
-But exact *repeatability* has a shorter shelf-life.
+But exact *repeatability* has a short shelf-life.

   This has a couple of interesting implications that I'm just starting to unpack mentally:

-  * maybe repeatability for science's sake can be thought of as a short-term aid in peer review, to make sure that the methods are suitably explicit and not obviously incorrect.  (another use for exact repeatability is enabling `reuse and remixing
+  * maybe repeatability for science's sake can be thought of as a short-term aid in peer review, to make sure that the methods are suitably explicit and not obviously incorrect.
+(Another use for exact repeatability is enabling `reuse and remixing
     <http://ivory.idyll.org/blog/research-software-reuse.html>`__, of
-    course.)
+    course, which is important for scientific progress.)

   * as we already knew, closed source software is useless crap because it satisfies neither repeatability nor inspectability.
+But maybe it's not that important (for inspectability) to allow software reuse with a F/OSS license?
+(That license is critical for reuse and remixing, though.)

   * maybe we could and should think of articulating "half lives" for research products, and acknowledge explicitly that most research